ds4ateam75/AppDS4A/README.md

 ## How to use

-When opening the app on the browser, the first thing you should do is press the information button located in the upper right part of the interface.
+When opening the app on the browser, the first thing you should do is press the 'proyect tab0 located in the upper left part of the interface.

 #Aquí debería ir un screenshot de la app indicando el botón de información.